ofelcan164/API/sections/webhooks.md

     "event": {
             "resource":"file",
             "action":"added_to_folder",
-            "resource_id":242694,
+            "resource_id":"<resource_id>",
-            "actor_id":405,
+            "actor_id":"<user_id>",
-            "recipient_id":11285
+            "recipient_id":"<recipient_id>"
     },
-    "data": { "id":1234 }
+    "data": { "id":"<file_id>" }
 }
 ```

-In the "event" section, resource is the type of resource triggering the event (e.g. file, folder...), action is the
+In the `event` section, `resource` is the type of resource triggering the event (e.g. file, folder...), `action` is the
-type of action that occurred (e.g. created, updated...), resource_id is the unique id in Image Relay for the resource
+type of action that occurred (e.g. created, updated...), `resource_id` is the unique id in Image Relay for the resource
-that triggered this event. actor_id is the unique id of the user who caused the event to happen (i.e. uploaded the file,
+that triggered this event. `actor_id` is the unique id of the user who caused the event to happen (i.e. uploaded the file,
-created the folder), and recipient_id is optionally present when necessary.
+created the folder), and `recipient_id` is optionally present when necessary.
 For instance, in the case of a "File added to
-Folder" triggered, recipient_id would be the unique folder id of the folder to which the file was added.
+Folder" triggered, `recipient_id` would be the unique `folder_id` of the folder to which the file was added.

-The data section contains data specific to the resource being triggered.
+The `data` section contains data specific to the resource being triggered.
 For a File, for instance it will contain details
 about the file, for a user, it will contain details about the user and so forth.
-The "event" section will always be present
+The `event` section will always be present
 for all webhook calls.

 ###Resource: File